Would love your thoughts, please comment at the end of the post!

 The Ketogenic Cheat Sheet

-With all the buzz around it, you have to modify your approach to ketogenic diet in case you have had weight loss surgery.
+With all the buzz around it, you have to modify your approach to the ketogenic diet in case you have had weight loss surgery.
 The basic premise of keto – high fat-low carb – has to marry the high protein-low carb bariatric philosophy.
 And the result – a low carb, high fat, higher protein diet suiting your altered stomach and digestive system.
+Do keep in mind that the Keto Diet may not be for everyone.

 A ketogenic diet has many benefits, some of which are: